MrRobinOfficial/Guide-UnrealEngine/README.md

 | `signed int`       | 32          | 4            | -2,147,483,648              | 2,147,483,647                |
 | `signed long long` | 64          | 8            | -9,223,372,036,854,775,808  | 9,223,372,036,854,775,807    |

-<table><tr><td>

-* Enhancing Code Readability: By creating typedefs with meaningful names, you can make the code more self-explanatory and easier to understand, especially when dealing with complex or lengthy type names.

-* Abstraction and Portability: Typedefs provide a level of abstraction that allows you to switch the underlying type without affecting the rest of the code.
-If you need to change the type used, you only need to update the typedef rather than modifying every occurrence of the original type.

-* Simplifying Complex Declarations: Typedefs can simplify complex declarations involving function pointers, function signatures, or template specializations by providing more concise and descriptive names.

-</td></tr></table>

 #### Floating points (floats and doubles)

 ```cpp